cvat-ai/cvat/site/content/en/docs/manual/basics/workspace.md

   ![Object card](/images/image138_mapillary_vistas.jpg)

-- Right-clicking on a polygon point will open menu, from which you can **Delete point** or **Set start point**.
+- Right-clicking on a polygon point will open a menu, from which you can **Delete point** or **Set start point**.

   ![Polygon menu](/images/image139_mapillary_vistas.jpg)